 - Bring any past-due accounts current, if possible.

-It’s fun to fantasize about a dream home with every imaginable bell and whistle, but you should really only purchase what you can reasonably afford.
+It’s fun to fantasize about a dream home with every imaginable bell and whistle, but it’s much more practical to only purchase what you can reasonably afford.
+With rates rising, monthly payments will be higher, so you might have to lower your budget to find an affordable home.

 Bardos says one way to determine how much you can afford is to calculate your debt-to-income ratio (DTI).
-This is determined by summing up all of your monthly debt payments and dividing that by your gross monthly income.
+This is calculated by summing up all of your monthly debt payments and dividing that figure by your gross monthly income.

 “Fannie Mae and Freddie Mac loans accept a maximum DTI ratio of 45 percent.
 If your ratio is higher than that, you might want to wait to buy a house until you reduce your debt,” Bardos suggests.